 The HACFM will review the average percent of income of families on the program.
-If more than (percent B 25%) of families are paying more than 30% of monthly adjusted income, the HACFM will determine whether there is a difference by voucher size, whether families are renting units larger than their voucher size, and whether families are renting units which exceed HUD's HOS, and any additional standards added by the HACFM in the Administrative Plan.
+If more than 25% of families are paying more than 30% of monthly adjusted income, the HACFM will determine whether there is a difference by voucher size, whether families are renting units larger than their voucher size, and whether families are renting units which exceed HUD's HQSNSPIRE, and any additional standards added by the HACFM in the Administrative Plan.